 In some cases you might agree with HMRC to jointly pay for a professional independent mediator.

 To keep your legal rights you should appeal or ask for statutory review as well as asking for ADR.
 You can ask for ADR before HMRC have made a decision.
-You can find out more about how HMRC checks your tax and if you disagree with a tax decision.

 Who can use ADR

 ADR is mainly aimed at helping business customers with disputes.
 But if you have a dispute about your personal tax affairs it could be right for you.
 You, your accountant or tax adviser can ask HMRC to consider ADR.
 If HMRC are carrying out a compliance check, ADR may shorten the time of the review.

 When ADR might help

 ADR can be useful if: